Gikkman/bizhawk-communication/socket-server/README.md

 # Socket Servier

-This implementation will open a socket in Bizhawk which can connect to a server, that will then send messages.
+This implementation will open a socket server in Bizhawk which another program can connect to, and then send messages.

-Typically, I've found this solution works better when the server runs remotely and communication has to use the internet.
+Typically, I've found this solution works when the two programs run on the same machine, and the Bizhawk instance never initiates communication.

 ### Benefits
 * Messages arrive at once